yang03265/starsem2018-patient-representations/readme.md

 * For Dense, Please ensure that the maxlen is adjusted in the dense.cfg before you ran.
 If you don't know the number, simply set it to a random integer and run one time and observe what is the expected number.

 # Sample Result
-* A sample result can be found in the following diagram.
+* A sample sparse result can be found in the following diagram.
 You should be getting this number if you are running with the correct data:

 | Disease                |   p   |   r   |   f1   |